-We have incurred losses of \$18.8 million since our inception in 2011.
-For the year ended December 31, 2016, we incurred a net loss and negative cash flows from operating activities of \$5.1 million and \$2.4 million, respectively.
-We expect to incur substantial losses for the foreseeable future, which will continue to generate negative net cash flows from operating activities, as we continue to pursue research and development activities and seek to commercialize our primary product candidate, SBP-101.
-As of December 31, 2016, we had cash of \$438,000, negative working capital of \$4.6 million and stockholders' deficit of \$4.6 million.
-In addition, as of December 31, 2016, the Company had not paid the required quarterly interest payments for its convertible notes payable for the second, third and fourth quarters of 2016.
-This constitutes an event of default under which the note holders may demand immediate payment of the outstanding principal and accrued but unpaid interest.
-See Note 6 entitled "Indebtedness."
+We have incurred losses of \$29.2 million since our inception in 2011.
+For the year ended December 31, 2017, we incurred a net loss and negative cash flows from operating activities of \$10.4 million and \$3.4 million, respectively.
+We expect to incur substantial losses for the foreseeable future, which will continue to generate negative net cash flows from operating activities, as we continue to pursue research and development activities and the clinical development of our primary product candidate, SBP-101.
+As of December 31, 2017, we had cash of \$152,000, negative working capital of \$3.4 million and stockholders' deficit of \$3.7 million.
 The Company's principal sources of cash have included the issuance of convertible debt and equity securities.